Processing radiation oncology 011-43010150

 If multiple fields are treated, the account/invoice must include the single field base item and the additional field derived fee item.

 When the charge quoted includes additional fields that have not been itemised on the account/invoice, do not process the service without first contacting the health professional to clarify.
-See the Process page for details.
+The Process page contains information about how to process these claims.

-When processing a radiation oncology claim it is important that the base item (one field) and correlating derived fee item (2-5 fields) are associated.
+When processing a radiation oncology claim the base item (one field) and correlating derived fee item (2-5 fields) must be associated.
 The system returns an error message if the incorrect items have been used.

 See the Resources page for more details on: